isabelc/Max-Quantity-For-WC-Shops/readme.txt

 It's like one of those signs at the grocery store that says, "LIMIT 2 PER CUSTOMER!"
 This plugin will not add a sign like that, but the quantity input field (pictured above) will hit a limit.

 You can simply set a universal limit to affect all products in your WooCommerce store.
 If you prefer, you can set a different limit for each product, individually.
 Each product's own limit will always override the universal limit.
-(Support for setting different limits per product was added in WooCommerce Max Quantity version 1.4.)

 This works for all products in your WooCommerce store: Simple and Variable products.
-(Support for products with variations was added in version 1.4.)

 Customers do not have to be logged in for this to work.
 This works for guest buyers, as well as logged-in buyers.